Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/installation.md

         sudo apt install --reinstall openmpi-bin libopenmpi-dev openssh-client

-???
-"I don't found the gmx_MMPBSA executable"
+??? example "I don't find the gmx_MMPBSA executable"

     **Solution:**

-    1. Make sure that you installed gmx_MMPBSA ([See here][1])
+    1. Make sure that you have installed gmx_MMPBSA ([See here][1])
     2. Check if the miniconda bin folder are in the PATH ([See here][2])
-    3. Check if the gmx_MMPBSA application has permission to run
+    3. Check if the gmx_MMPBSA application has permission to run as a program

-???
-"When I run gmx_MMPBSA I get this error `ModuleNotFoundError: No module named 'parmed'`"
+??? example "When I run gmx_MMPBSA I get this error `ModuleNotFoundError: No module named 'parmed'`"

     **Solution:**